Come on in, let’s go inside. I’ll pop the kettle on.

 Before we begin, let’s get acquainted …

-I’m Kim, a stationery subscription creator and writer, living on the beautiful Far South Coast of NSW.
+I’m Kim, a writer living on the beautiful Far South Coast of NSW.
 I am a homebody, and thankfully I also work from home, so that suits me to a tee.

 You will often find me pottering around my garden, with a cup of tea in hand, willing new flower buds to hurry up and unfurl.
 My garden is rambling (to hide the weeds), and it needs more work than I can offer it right now, but it is the place I go to whenever I need to slow down and take a breath.
 I find myself, more often than not, pondering and remembering things while I’m in there.
 Nature has a funny way of doing that for me.